-Web hosting is one of the key elements required to build a website.
-Not only that, it has a significant role in many aspects of your site including performance, security, SEO, and more.
+Web hosting is important, as it plays a significant role in many aspects of your site including performance, security, SEO, and more.

 Choosing the best hosting is important for every successful business, but it’s quite confusing as there’re many types of web hosting available.

 In this article, we’ll compare shared vs VPS vs dedicated vs managed WordPress hosting to help you choose the best web hosting for your needs.

 Web hosting is an essential component of a website.
 It refers to the place where all your website content and files are stored.
 It’s like the home of your website on the internet.

 Every business requires a web hosting account to be online.
 Web hosting is the service that makes your website available on the internet.

 When people type in your domain name in the URL bar of their browser, the content stored in the linked hosting account will appear on their screen.
 If you want to know more, see our guide on the difference between domain and hosting.

 Web hosting companies offer different types of hosting plans to users with different needs.
 Below are the 4 major web hosting solutions available in the market: